golemfactory/yapapi/README.md

 stages of its lifecycle (when it's _starting_, _running_ etc.).
 Additionally, you may specify the number of _service instances_ you want to run and the service expiration datetime.

 Prior to version `0.6.0`, only task-based jobs could be executed.
-They are probably conceptually simpler than services, and therefore in this `README` we focus on jobs of this type.
 For more information on both types of jobs please refer to our [handbook](https://handbook.golem.network).

 #### Worker function